zeromev/zeromev.github.io/terms.md

 Arbitrage involves profiting from the price difference of the same asset across different marketplaces.

-Arbitrage may be considered neutral MEV similar to latency arbitrage in traditional financial markets, although many arbitrage opportunities likely fall far outside the limits that would be imposed if DEXs were operating under NBBO (national best bid and offer) rules, for example this [arb for $2.4 million](https://twitter.com/bertcmiller/status/1536353430717046786).
+Arbitrage may be considered neutral MEV similar to latency arbitrage in traditional financial markets, although many arbitrage opportunities likely fall far outside the limits that would be imposed if DEXs were operating under NBBO (national best bid and offer) rules.

 Unlike straightforward arbitrage, toxic arbitrage involves an attacker reordering user transactions on the same pair before their backrun and/or censoring them until after their backrun, such that an imbalance is first artifically created and then exploited by the attacker.